giantswarm/crossplane-gs-apis/apidocs/cachebases.xcache.crossplane.giantswarm.io.md

   this is the default value.
 In this mode, the number of nodes must be > 1 If memcached is selected, the number of nodes will default to 3, one per availability zone.

-  Valid values are:
-  - single-az: The cluster is created in a single Availability Zone.
-  - cross-az: The cluster is created across multiple Availability Zones.

 #### `.spec.cacheClusters[*].engine`